Last updated: August 2018

 - Which emails we have sent you.

-- Which emails you open.
+- Which emails you have opened.

 How we use that data